 Aiming at the development of cancer research in Japan, the "10-Year Cancer Research Strategy" was formulated in March 2014 under the confirmation of the three ministers of MEXT, MHLW, and METI as a new cancer research strategy based on the "Basic Plan for the Promotion of Cancer Control".
 Based on this strategy, we will steadily promote specific research items, taking into consideration the "Recommendations to the Acceleration Plan for Cancer Control" (December 2015, Council for the Promotion of Cancer Control, Ministry of Health, Labour and Welfare), while keeping in mind cancer research in collaboration with patients and society from the perspective of curing, preventing and living with cancer.
 Based on this, the Research Project for Practical Application of Innovative Cancer Treatment will develop methods for cancer prevention and early detection, develop new drugs and medical devices, develop standard treatment combining each treatment method, and develop treatment methods according to life stages.
 PRIMO will provide strategic support for a total of 250 R&D projects in these six research areas.

-The program supervisor (PS), and the program officers (POs) for Practical Research for Innovative Cancer Control program are listed below.
+The program supervisor (PS), program officers (PO), and Disease Area Coordinators (DC) for Practical Research for Innovative Cancer Control program are listed below.

 |Domain||PO（Program Officer）||Research Theme|

 |Domain2|| Tomotaka Sobue